 (H) A majority of the voting members or their designees present at a meeting shall constitute a quorum for transacting any of the OJAB's business, with a majority vote of those members being required to make a recommendation.

 (J) The OJAB shall exercise no administrative function over the ODRC.
-The members of the OJAB shall neither receive compensation, nor expenses in attending OJAB meetings and functions.
+The members of the OJAB shall not receive compensation, but shall receive reimbursement for actual and necessary expenses incurred for official business, including expenses incurred in attending OJAB meetings and functions.